kingborehaha/DS-Gadget/README.md

 Branch of DS Gadget that loads locally accessible .txt files to populate various lists (bonfire, items, etc) Resource .txt files will be found in DS-Gadget\Resources

-Now includes a search function, courtesy of Nordgaren.
+Now includes a search function, and 3.0.0.71 features courtesy of Nordgaren.

 ## DS Gadget (Local Loader) Changelog